 The Probate Service forms part of the HM Courts & Tribunals Service.

 - Letters of administration with will (when a person has left a valid will but there is no executor)

 - Letters of administration (when there is no valid will.)

-These different types of grants of representation appoint people known as personal representatives and gives them the legally authority to administer the deceased person’s estate and assets.
+These different types of grants of representation appoint people known as personal representatives and gives them the legal authority to administer the deceased person’s estate and assets.

 The Probate Service is currently made up of: